It’s been real, Bold Vegan, but it’s time to say goodbye.

 I’ve never eaten meat in my life, so I have nothing to compare it to.
 Give me any food that’s vegan and I’m happy.
 Apparently, meat eaters don’t feel the same way (ha!).

-We found out that our individual skill sets were extremely complimentary and of course, we both LOVE to eat.
+We learned that our individual skills were perfectly matched and of course, we both LOVE to eat.
 It was our dream business in the making.

 Oh, and to make things even more convenient, Luanne’s brother happens to be a kick-ass graphic designer.
 We had our team together and we were ready to roll.